ncatlab/nlab-content/pages/5/9/9/4/4995/content.md

 * [[Carlos Simpson]], [[Constantin Teleman]], _deRham theorem for $\infty$-stacks_ ([pdf](http://math.berkeley.edu/~teleman/math/simpson.pdf))
 {#SimpsonTeleman}

-A pdf-version of some of the material here is at
+Some of the material discussed here is in section 2 of

 * [[Urs Schreiber]], _[[schreiber:differential cohomology in a cohesive topos]]_